joeykokbin/flask-implementation/README.md

 5) *routes.py*
 This defines all routes that is not related to transactions, not authentication.
-# index
+--- index

 6) *auth.py*
 This defines all routes that need authentication as well as some supplementary functions to assist.
-# login, logout, register.
+---login, logout, register.

 7) *transact.py*
 This defines all routes that do not fall into 5) and 6).